Restore Safety and Stability Without Replacing Your Concrete

 Other Common Causes of Foundation Issues

-- Soil Washout: Water flowing under a slab from downspouts, leaking pipes, or poor grading can erode the soil base, creating voids that cause the concrete to collapse.
+- Soil Washout: Water running under a slab from a downspout, a leaking pipe, or poor grading carries soil away and leaves a void the concrete eventually drops into.

 Slab Jacking (Concrete Lifting)